 The active and retired military/veteran community is one that Cloud Nine Flotation really loves to serve.
 Veterans are in the “sweet spot” of beneficial gain from floating, and are often highly underserved by the existing institutions available to them, or the traditional solutions that are made available (typically pharmacology and psychotherapy) just don’t work for them.
 We also realize that veterans often find themselves in a lower economic bracket due the physical and psychological issues afflicting they transition back into civilian life.

 We want to make floating, as a tool, as accessible as possible, and so we offer a 10% discount on full priced floats.
+On the 11th of each month Veterans and First Responders can float for free!
 Call Cloud Nine prior to booking your float for the promo code.

 “Freedom Floats” Pay It Forward Program